Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - The memory subsystem will receive a stepped down input voltage of 3.3v DC from the power subsystem in order to be powered on.
 3. Ports & Buttons
    - The memory subsystem will connect to the ports/buttons subsystem via the FTDI connection to the microcontroller.
+4. Case
+   - The case and memory subsystems are not connected.
+5. Post-Processing
+   - The memory and post-processing subsystems are not connected.
+6. Pre-Processing
+   - The memory and pre-processing subsystems are not connected.
+7. Display
+   - The memory subsystem wont have a physical connection to the display however, the EEPROM will contain data logs from the periheral devices on the board such as the display.
+This information will most likely be data logs and error messages pertaining to the display.

 ## Pre-processing
 1. The Pre-processing shall step down the PWM signal to send to the Microcontroller subsystem.